ashokpawar25/sample/README.md

   - `getUserId`: Get the User who did transaction.

 ### TransactionHistory:
-- Variables:
+- States:
   - `transactions`: List of transactions made by the user.
-- Methods:
+- Behaviour:
-  - `addTransaction(transaction)`: Add a new transaction to the transaction history.
+  - `addTransaction(Transaction transaction)`: Add a new transaction to the transaction history.
-  - `getTransactions(transactionId)`: Retrieve the list of transactions.
+  - `getAllTransactions()`: Retrieve the list of transactions.
-  - `filteBbyMonth(month, year)`: Filter transactions by a specific month and year.
+  - `filterTransactionByCurrentMonth()`: Filter transactions for current month.
+  - - `filterTransactionByPreviousMonth()`:Filter transactions for previous month.
-  - `filterByCategory()`: Filter transactions by category.
+  - `filterTransactionByCatgory(String catogory)`: Filter transactions by category.
-  - `calculateSpendingPerCategory()`: Calculate total spending per category.
-  - `comparePreviousMonth()`: Compare total spending of the current month with the previous month.
+  - `ComparePreviouMonthSpending()`: Compare total spending of the current month with the previous month.

+### ExtraPayUsers:
+-States:
+  -`userId`: Id of user who is doing extra spent.
+  -`category`: On which category they spent.
+  -`moreSpentAmount`: How much extra they are paying.

+ -Behaviour:
+   -`getUserId()`: Retrieve Id Of user.
+   -`getCategory()`: Retrieve category.
+   -`getMoreSpentAmount()`: get Amount Of extra spent.

+### UserHandler:
+ -States:
+   -`List<User>`: To sotre the information of user.

+ -Behaviour:
+  -`addUser(User user)`: Add new user.
+  -`getUserByUserId(int userId1)`: Retrieve data of specific user

 ### SendEmail:
-- Variables:
-  - `email`: email address to send mail.
-  - `extraSpent`: catrgory wise list of extra spent.
-- Methods:
+- Behaviour:
-  - `sendMail(email,List<extraSpent)`: Send mail to user.
+  - `sendEmail(String subject, String body, String bEmail)`: Send mail to user.